mikosken/RefactoringAssignment/Game/README.md

 method called `ToToplist()` for `List<PlayerScore>` was added to a static class called `ToplistExtensions`.

-## Testing
+### Testing

-A separate project for testing named GameTest was used.
+A separate project for testing using the mstest package was created, called `GameTest`.

 To enable testing of MooGame mock implementations were required for IGameIO and IScoreStore.
-In addition in-memory configuration was used to enable specifying appsettings during test initialization.
+In-memory configuration was used to enable specifying appsettings during test initialization.

+Tests were created for MooGame, MooGameState, PlayerData, and PlayerScore.

-## Implementing new games
+### Implementing new games

 By having a well defined game interface, and a game manager that automatically detects new injected games, it's easy to add new games.

+1. Create a new subfolder for the game to keep the files separate.
-1. Implement IGame/IGameState, a configuration class if needed and add to appsettings.
+2. Implement IGame/IGameState, a configuration class if needed and add to appsettings.
-2. Inject new game implementation in Program.cs.
+3. Inject new game implementation in Program.cs.
-3. Done!
+4. Done!

+Using this methodology MastermindGame was implemented with nearly identical game logic as MooGame, but target generation was changed to allow repeated characters.

-## An example run
+### An example run

-Here is an example run of the original program, and the refactored version is functionally indistinguishable.
+Here is an example run of the original program, and the refactored version is functionally indistinguishable when only MooGame is injected in program.cs.
+If more games are injected then a select menu appears between game rounds.

 My comments are preceeded by #.